Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 # Feature Questions/Requests

-0. WHY IS THE BLUE LED BLINKING?
+0. Sometimes blue light is blinking but I'm not sure why (could be some random system notification or whatever)?
 And how can I configure it?
+Still it works, including for Signal-desktop notifications.
 1. Import/export contacts from SIM card? (contacts can be handled via .vcf file instead)
 2. How to get VoLTE to work, if it doesn't out of the box?
 3. Add shortcut / key combination for screenshot?